 Find Out if Your School is Eligible

-Call the BP America Expedition Center at 713-639-4631 before registering.
-The BP America Expedition Center staff will check your eligibility and give you a special code for your discount that you will use when you are ready to register.
+Call the Expedition Center at 713-639-4631 before registering.
+The Expedition Center staff will check your eligibility and give you a special code for your discount that you will use when you are ready to register.
 Then pick the program that is right for your group and follow the registration instructions on the Accepting Your Expedition page.